Shlomo (beatboxer): Guinness World records

 SK Shlomo has twice held the record for the World's Largest Beatbox Ensemble, and is the current holder for directing a group of 2,081 Google employees at the Dublin Convention Centre in November 2011.

 Work as a composer

 SK Shlomo is often commissioned to write for choirs, stage shows, films and adverts.
 Recent works include a score for the BFI's restoration of Alfred Hitchcock's Downhill, a specially commissioned piece for the Royal Festival Hall's organ and a nomination for the British Composer Awards for their piece for the National Youth Choir.

+Personal life

+SK Shlomo is non-binary, and uses they/them pronouns.